 He was thin when he died and had a history of weakness, twitching, and lack of appetite.
 PETA asked the USDA to investigate the circumstances that had led to his death, including whether SeaQuest had the knowledge and experience to care for this species adequately.

-Just nine months later, in April 2021, another sloth named Flash died under similar circumstances at SeaQuest Las Vegas.
+In April 2021, another sloth named Flash died under similar circumstances at SeaQuest Las Vegas.

 The second Flash had only been at SeaQuest Las Vegas for five months before he died.
 The necropsy documented that he had been found “minimally responsive on the floor” and had “developed twitching behavior” and lack of appetite—similar symptoms to those displayed by the first Flash, who died just seven months after his arrival at SeaQuest.